rng-guy/NFSMWBartender/APPENDIX.md

 * When the game requests a HeavyStrategy, it (re)sets the roadblock cooldown to a fixed value.

+* Not every request results in a successful spawn of whatever the game requested.

 * Bartender can prevent HeavyStrategy 3 requests from resetting the roadblock cooldown.
 This avoids the potential issue of roadblocks becoming much rarer than expected.

 * Strategy requests block each other: Whenever there is an active Strategy request, the game will not attempt to make more.
 You can change this with Bartender's "Advanced" feature set.